fatfish-lab/aquarium-documentation/src/web/applications/domain.md

 Users can be activate / deactivate from here.
 Deactivated users are not able to log in on the platform, but can still be accessible in the project to assign them tasks for example.

+When you disable a user, all its sessions ends immediately.

 To create a user, or multiple users at the same time, you can use the `Create` button on top of the interface.

 <$>[info]